rdevaul/yapCAD/README.md

 to points that trace a counter-clockwise path) represent "positive" area, and that closed figures with left-handed geometry represent holes.
-This distinction is currently not operational, but will be important for future development such as turning polygons into rendred surfaces and extruding these surfaces into 3D.
+This distinction is currently not operational, but will be important for future development such as turning polygons into rendered surfaces and extruding these surfaces into 3D.

 #### disjoint compound geometry